 Syria have been at war for over seven years, with no end in sight.
 The Syrian conflict is one of the biggest humanitarian crises of this century, with a death toll nearing half a million and over 13 million in desperate need of aid, including five million children.

-Help a Syrian Family This Ramadan
+Help a Syrian Family who is in desperate need

 Vulnerable families who have fled from bombs and bullets are in urgent need of shelter, food, clean water and medicine.
 Many people we meet are traumatised by the horrors they have witnessed.

-This Ramadan, you can support Syrians both at home, in Lebanon, Turkey and Jordan.
+You can support Syrians both at home, in Lebanon, Turkey and Jordan.

 Human Appeal's Work in Syria